bloxstreet/support/hr-information/communication-in-bloxstreet.md

 {: .text-red-300 }

 * Please refrain from discussing suicide or self-harm in the BloxStreet Discord or in DMs with a community member.
 Some may find this upsetting or distressing.
-* We are mostly teenagers and not qualified to help with these issues.
+* We are mostly teenagers and are not qualified to help with these issues.
 Please talk to a professional or someone you trust instead.
 * You may go on inactivity notice to take a break from BloxStreet.